esteemayo/react-ecommerce-store/README.md

 This application uses Zustand for state management.
 Zustand provides a simple and scalable way to manage global state in React applications.

+## Styling

+The application uses Styled Components for styling.
+The styles are defined within the components they are needed.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request with your changes.